 How do I determine which Activity Types I want to generate a touchpoint for?

-Although there is no limit on the number of Activity Types you can create, we generally recommend no more than 5 activity types.
+Although there is no limit on the number of Activity Types you can create, we generally recommend no more than five activity types.
 It takes time to determine which marketing activities are relevant enough to be part of the touchpoint journey.
 For example, “Unsubscribe Email” may not be a significant touchpoint to track, but “Click Email” with additional filters might be a good one.
-This varies by each organization and each team, so we suggest you work with your teams to brainstorm on the best approach here.
+This varies by each organization and each team, so we suggest you work with your team to brainstorm on the best approach here.

 Why is my Browser Name cut off?